flin3500/Learn-Python/README.md

 This is the repository contains the code and difficulties I face when I learn python.

+# 08 Mini-web

+ In this folder, it talks about mini-web.

 # 07 Mysql

  In this folder, it talks about mysql.